 Beginners Garden - 10 Best Crops To Start A Garden

-If you are a beginning gardener, chances are you may not have a "green thumb."
+If you are a beginning gardener , chances are you may not have a "green thumb."
 However, after learning some tips from this hub, we want to get you going down a successful path.
-We suggest your goal be that you grow something simple to plant, a crop that will mature fairly quickly, and to grow crops that will tolerate marginal soil conditions.
+We suggest your goal be to grow something simple to plant, a crop that will mature fairly quickly, and to grow crops that will tolerate marginal soil conditions.

 So what is the first crop you think of when mentioning the word garden?
 Almost everyone, novices or non-gardeners think of tomatoes, because there is nothing like a home grown, big red juicy tomato.
 However, tomatoes are heavy feeders and need a fair amount of maintenance.
 Bottom line is there are vegetable crops that are easier and more productive to grow for the beginner.